dangerousfood/ethstrategy/README.md

   * Prevents runaway premiums by issuing tokens only when $ETHSR is overvalued.
   * Scales the ETH pool efficiently, increasing NAV for all holders.

+  ### 3. Minting $ETHSR to Cover Debt

+In addition to the standard “convert or redeem” paths, EtherStrategy can mint new $ETHSR tokens to repay bondholders if the protocol chooses not to (or cannot) redeem the bonds in USDC.
+This ensures the protocol retains its ETH position without forced liquidation, at the cost of diluting existing token holders.

+1. **Trigger Conditions**
+   - **Maturity or Default Scenario:** If the convertible bonds come due and the protocol lacks the USDC reserves—or prefers to preserve its ETH, governance can opt to mint new $ETHSR.
+   - **Market-Driven Decision:** If $ETHSR trades at or above a certain threshold, minting tokens may be cheaper (in opportunity cost) than liquidating ETH from the treasury.

+2. **Implementation Details**
+   - **Onchain Governance Approval:** A governance vote can trigger the minting process, ensuring transparency.
+   - **Automated Smart Contract Flow:**
+     1. Bondholders request repayment of principal at maturity.
+     2. The protocol decides to preserve ETH rather than sell to USDC.
+     3. The required amount of $ETHSR is minted and sold, USDC distributed to the bondholders.

+  - **Treasury Preservation:** No forced sales of ETH to cover debt.

+4. **Example Flow**
+   1. **Bond Maturity:** \$1M in convertible bonds comes due.
+   2. **DAO Vote:** Community opts to keep treasury ETH rather than selling it.
+   3. **Mint & Distribute:** \$1M worth of new $ETHSR is minted (based on the current token price) and sold.
+   4. **Outcome:**
+      - The treasury retains its ETH, avoiding liquidation.
+      - Existing $ETHSR holders get diluted, but the protocol maintains its long-term rep.

+By introducing this **mint-to-repay** option, EtherStrategy adds a final backstop for its convertible debt mechanism.
+All actions are transparent onchain and can be controlled by the community to ensure it aligns with the protocol’s long-term vision.

 ## Foundry